jaydickson02/Everything/docs/index.md

 Navigating through the desert will be challenging.
 The party will face numerous threats, including venomous [[Sand Scorpions]] and a group of opportunistic [[Desert Bandits]]. [[The Shifting Dunes]] are a treacherous maze that tests the party's survival and navigation skills.
 However, assistance might be found at [[The Oasis]] Sanctuary, a haven protected by [[Jara]], [[The Oasis]] nymph, and her elemental kin.

-Another such entity they may find roaming the desert is [[Taren, the desert's ghost]].
+Another such entity they may find roaming the desert is [[Taren]].
 He can provide limited guidance to the party if needed.

 On the journey to the Peak, they meet [[Rahim]], a trader who provides valuable supplies, and situated next to the peak is [[Karis]], the Astronomer, who will help decipher the celestial signs and alert them to [[Zephyr]] tracking them.

 The party may then approach [[Zephyr]] while he sleeps.
 This could go a number of ways but the best outcome is they talk to him and find he has been having doubts regarding his allegiance.
-If convinced he will reveal [[Leora]]'s entire plan and tell them how it had included an attempt on the [[Elder Yasmine]]'s life.
+If convinced he will reveal [[Leora]]'s entire plan and tell them how it had included an attempt on [[Yasmine]]'s life.
 He will join them if convinced to change sides.

 #### **The [[Mirage City]] Revealed**